Call-for-Code-for-Racial-Justice/TakeTwo-WebAPI/README.md

 This API is built using [Python](https://www.python.org/), [FastAPI](https://fastapi.tiangolo.com/), and [Docker](https://www.docker.com) (if running on a Kubernetes cluster).

 The data is sent to a backend database, in this example Cloudant, however you could also use CouchDB.

+There is a front-end HTML page that serves and example text editor.

 </br>